TritonDataCenter/triton-origin-image/README.md

 Currently there is no good way to infer the linked `MANTA_URL` for a given Triton CLI profile (aka CloudAPI).
 It would be nice to have that on the cloudapi's ListServices.
-Therefore we need to hardcode 'mantaUrl' in the images.json config.
+Therefore we need to hardcode the Manta URL in the scripts.

 ## License